VimalvDev/Frontend-Lab/00-Notes/JavaScript/01-JS_Introduction.md

       - Scope (lexical scope chain)
       - Value of `this` keyword

+### Types of Execution Context:
+1. **Global Execution Context** - Created when JS starts, runs in the browser window or Nodejs.
+2. **Function Execution Context** - Created when a function is called.

 ### What's inside every Execution Context?
 Every execution context contains three main parts:
 1. **Variable Object**